-Julia was born in South Africa and moved to the United States as a 15-year-old.
-She first fell in love with photography as a teenager in South Africa when she began shooting black and white film and printing her own work.
-Since then she has completed a B.A. at Brandeis University, an M.F.A. in writing at Cornell University, a Masters in Photojournalism at Syracuse University’s Newhouse School and has been working as a photographer ever since.
+I first fell in love with photography as a teenager in apartheid-era South Africa when I began shooting black and white film and printing my own work.
+Since then, I've completed a B.A. at Brandeis University, an M.F.A. in writing at Cornell University, a Masters in Photojournalism at Syracuse University’s Newhouse School and have been working as a photographer ever since.

-Her blog, Apertures and Anecdotes features a wide range of photographs and the stories behind them.
-During the past three winters, she spent time teaching photography to children in Rwanda as well as to tribal Samburu Women at the On'gan Women's Cooperative in Kenya.
-She also teaches a variety of photography workshops and classes locally on Cape Cod.
-She was awarded the 2015 "Art Within Reach" grant and solo show for her project "Invisible Selves: An Exploration of Female Identity and Experience" and has had a variety of other solo shows since then.
+During the past four winters, I've spent time teaching photography to children in Rwanda as well as to tribal Samburu Women at the On'gan Women's Cooperative in Kenya.
+I also teach a variety of photography workshops and classes locally on Cape Cod and am a resident photographer at the Cultural Center of Cape Cod where I have a studio/gallery.

 - Breaking news